 Here’s a look at a Probable Predicted Playing XI for India for the Pink Ball Test against Australia in Adelaide:

 Mayank Agarwal has had a brilliant Test career so far scoring 974 runs from just 11 games at an average of 57.29 including three centuries.
 His consistency to score big runs at the first-class level has allowed him to be better prepared for playing longer innings even in Test cricket.
 In December 2018, Mayank made a rollicking start to his Test career in the Boxing Day Test against Australia.
-The Karnataka-born player scored 195 runs in just four innings with a couple of fifties to secure his place in the opening slot.
+On his maiden tour of Australia, The Karnataka-born player scored 195 runs in just four innings with a couple of fifties to secure his place in the opening slot.

 2. Middle Order: Cheteshwar Pujara, Virat Kohli(C), Ajinkya Rahane (VC)